Machine Learning in Ecommerce

 Hiring: you will probably need someone to work on your machine learning project.
 It could be one specialist or the whole team depending on the scale.
 You may want to create a department in your firm or use outsourcing.
 Be careful and choose wisely.

 Results: control the results continuously.
-Machine learning models are not done one time to work forever.
+Machine learning models for ecommerce are not done once and then work forever.
 They need to be tuned sometimes.
 It is usually a good idea to have someone to control the performance of the model.
 This way, you will avoid any unexpected failures of the system.

-As you can see, the implementation of machine learning in your ecommerce company does require some time and effort.
+As you can see, the implementation of machine learning e-commerce does require some time and effort.
 However, this task is made much easier by consulting firms that you can rely on to help you in any project you can think of.

 3.2.
 Most useful machine learning tools for ecommerce